parkerpoker/parkerd/README.md

 ```

 That target still starts Nigiri, the indexer, four segregated Go daemons (`host`, `witness`, `alice`, `bob`), funds the player wallets on regtest, creates a table, auto-plays a hand, and cashes both players out.

-## Notes

-- All tracked runtime code in this repository is Go.
-- `parkerd` no longer contains Node, TypeScript, or the controller browser app.
-- The localhost controller is a local control plane, not part of consensus.
-- Public table discovery is optional and read-only.